 The teaching of the course will be a mixture of lectures, group discussions, case studies, seminars, guest lectures, role plays and group presentations.
 Students will be divided into groups of 4-5.
-Each group will be expected to make 2 presentations (equally weighted at 15%) to the rest of the class at some point during the course.
+Each group will be expected to make at least a presentation to the rest of the class at some point during the course.
 The lectures will start with group presentations and these are expected to make use of theory informed practical and relevant examples, and will be assessed on their ability to deliver on this expectation.

-Students will write an Individual Essay at the end of the course, which will constitute 60% of the overall course grade.
+There will be an individual written examination at the end of the course, which will constitute 50% of the overall course grade.

 On completion of this course, the student will be able to: